Clinical Editor: Megan Dodson, PA-C

 Heat Syncope

-Heat syncope, like heat stroke, happens within the first few days of heat exposure.
-However, heat syncope is when someone faints due to the intense temperatures.
-When the body tries to cool itself, blood vessels dilate where it limits the amount of blood reaching the brain.
+Heat syncope is when someone faints due to the intense temperatures.
+It’s more likely to happen if you’re standing up for a long time in the heat, or if you suddenly stand up after sitting down for a while.
+When the body tries to cool itself, blood vessels dilate, which limits the amount of blood reaching the brain.
 However, fainting is not always caused by heat.
 There may be other underlying causes, so be sure to pay attention to your health.

 Heat Exhaustion